CAMMA-public/ivtmetrics/README.md

 ```

 The metrics implement both **recognition** and **detection** evaluation.
-The metrics internally implement a disentangle function to help filter the triplet components as well as triplet different levels af association.
+The metrics internally implement a disentangle function to help filter the triplet components as well as triplet different levels of association.

 ### Recognition Metrics